“How to make quick extra cash” is the big question when you’re facing big bills and you know your salary isn’t going to cover them.

 And don’t forget dog-walking and pet minding.
 I know people who have given up work to do dog-walking full-time (so does Matthew!).
 Really, at £10-15 per dog per hour you can make really sensible money in just half a day!

 We’ve got a really in-depth article here about how to get into dog-walking so make sure you look at it.
 It also has links to dog-walking agencies if you don’t want to get your own clients.

 There are so many ways you can sell your stuff for cash.
 In fact, if you go over to our Clear Your Clutter section you will find a load of information there on how to sell your different things for the best price.
 For a start, here are five ways you can make money selling your junk.

-For example, you could get quick cash for your DVDs, games, CDs and books on two or three websites that specialise in this (and they send you instant cash for them).
+For example, you could get quick cash for your DVDs, games, CDs and books on two or three websites (such as Ziffit) that specialise in this (and they send you instant cash for them).
 Take a look here for information on those.

 Then there’s your mobile phone.
 Use our mobile phone recycling tool to get the maximum cash for your old one.
 It’s amazing how much even broken old ones can get, because companies often want the chip inside it to use in other products.

 In fact you can cash in your gadgets generally (like iPads, laptops, Xboxes etc) for quite good money too.
 See how to do that here.

 Then there’s good old eBay where you can sell anything (although some things do a lot better than others of course.
 We have a good, in-depth article here about how to sell on eBay for maximum return.